Updated: Feb 26

 I had no idea who he was going on about-- I had no notions about the war-- but I held the jar of string beans and he reached for more: peaches, beans, potatoes.
 He recited his memories to a four-year-old girl.

 His deep voice which was scarred by damaged by mustard gassed lungs resonated into my tiny core like a bombshell.
 I leaned against the wooden ladder to contain the treble.
 It felt like he was telling me a secret.
 If I had known how to write I would have taken notes but his words etched into my mind.
 I remember them today.

 "The trenches.
 The trenches.
 Those God damn trenches.
 The rain.
 The mud.
 The buddies.
 The wetness.
 The trenches.
 The bunkers.
 The gunshots.
 The bayonets.
 The rain.
 The buddies.
 The corpses.
 God dammit.
 The war.
 My buddies.”

 We went back to the kitchen and handed my Grandmother her beans.
 She was annoyed we took so long.

-I’m moved to imagine this old man sharing his pain with young me.
+Today I’m so moved to remember him sharing his pain with the young me.
 Maybe he feared that future generations might forget their sacrifices, suffering and bravery that shaped the world we live in today.
 I’m glad that I knew enough to listen.